fedek6/rh-manifest/type-script/full-tutorial/009-working-with-objects.md

 ## Understanding how shape types fit

-To match type, an objhet must define all the properties in the shape.
+To match type, an object must define all the properties in the shape.
 The compiler will still match an object if it has additional properties by the shape type:

 ```ts
 let hat = { name: "Hat", price: 100 };